mocoding-software/easy-doc-db/README.md

 ![Build Status]
 (https://mocoding.visualstudio.com/_apis/public/build/definitions/6a316467-5a7a-41a0-98fb-959a5b880ab1/21/badge)

-easy-doc-db - is a simple yet extendable .NET Core library that allows having embedded document storage.
+easy-doc-db - is a simple yet extendable .NET Core library that allows one to have embedded document storage.
 The lib allows working with documents in two modes: single document and collection of documents.
 It is best suited for small or medium-sized projects with limited or predictably small amount of data.

 Key benefits:
  - Read optimized